Skip to content

 Accounting enabled when usefulUnwatched runs still need cost and usage visibility.

 For early experimentation, run the same task interactively first.
-CI autopilot is strongest after the project has already taught Orcho how work should be judged.
+Unattended CI is strongest after the project has already taught Orcho how work should be judged.

 The mode is controlled by more than the CLI flag.